-Next time, God willing, I intend to cover the next critical piece of “personal effectiveness”.
+In the next article, I cover the next critical piece of “personal effectiveness”.

 Join our mailing list to receive the latest news and updates on new resources to help you make your Finance role add value in the business you work for